ruby-hyperloop/hyperloop-devise-tutorial/README.md

 root 'hyperloop#helloworld'
 ```

 Next, we should check that out transport is configured properly.
 This tutorial uses ActionCable.

->See [http://ruby-hyperloop.io/docs/models/configuring-transport/](http://ruby-hyperloop.io/docs/models/configuring-transport/) for other transport options.

 In `config/initializers/hyperloop.rb` ensure that a valid transport is configured:

 ```ruby
 # config/initializers/hyperloop.rb